-Did you know that it’s possible to study for a number of modules at Queen Mary without enrolling on a full degree programme?
+Is it possible to study at Queen Mary without enrolling on a full degree programme.
+You will be classed as an associate (or "visiting") student for the time you are here.
 This page takes you through how you can apply and outlines the information and documents you will need.

 Please note that Study Abroad applications are dealt with separately.
 Further information on our Study Abroad opportunities can be found here.